TREASURIES-U.S. yields edge up on ADP jobs data, stock gains

 Treasury strategist at Cantor Fitzgerald in New York.

-in price, yielding 2.351 percent, up 1 basis point from late on
+in price, yielding 2.359 percent, up 2 basis points from late on

 The 10-year yield was briefly unchanged after the Institute